 Ontario Sports Betting

 Ontario was the first Canadian province to legalize online sports betting, which makes sense since it's the country's most populated area.
-Mobile sports betting launched in Ontario on April 4, 2022; with about two dozen sportsbooks becoming live in the province.
+Mobile sports betting launched in Ontario in April 2022 with about two dozen sportsbooks becoming live in the province.
 Home to both the most populated city in the country in Toronto (also the capital of the province) and the capital of the country in Ottawa, Ontario residents and visitors are finally able to place bets on sports as the seasons continue to shuffle in and out of play.

 How to Bet in Ontario: Legal Sportbooks & Betting Options